Bibury Golden Distressed Oak

-|Installation Method||Floating Floor, Secret Nailed or Fully Glued Down|
+|Installation Method||Floating, Nailed or Glued Down|

 Each plank has a bevelled edge giving each plank more individual definition.
 This floor can be sanded down up to 5 times however it shouldn't be necessary to do so for the first 15-20 years.
-As well as this, the OD7000 comes with our 25 year guarantee so you can rest easy in the knowledge that your floor will look incredible for years to come.
+As well as this, Golden Distressed Oak comes with our 25 year guarantee so you can rest easy in the knowledge that your floor will look incredible for years to come.
 The grade of this product is distressed, meaning the planks have many knots and imperfections giving the floor much more natural character.

-The OD7000 can be installed using one of three techniques.
+This floor can be installed using one of three techniques.
 Option one, ‘floating floor’, is achieved by gluing the tongue and groove parts of the board and allow the floor as a whole to float, usually cushioned with use of an underlay.
 Option two would be to secret nail the tongue part of the plank into a wooden subfloor.
 Finally, option three would be to stick the timber directly onto the subfloor with use of flooring adhesive.
 Please see the full, downloadable installation guide in the installation tab above for more information.

 The way in which engineered flooring is made makes it not only stunning, but practical too.
 This means that it is perfect for using in kitchens, where exposure to dirt is quite common.
 It is also compatible with underfloor heating as it is able to withstand fluctuations in temperatures which also means, unlike a solid wood floor, it can be used in rooms such as conservatories and or basements.

 Our Engineered Flooring can be installed in three different ways, so it depends on your joining method, the subfloor and what sort of method you prefer.